PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 - copy files to **work/Papirus-Dark** directory, use script copy-to-dark.sh
 - go to **work/Papirus-Dark directory** and run script colors-for-dark.sh
 - now check your work
-- copy files to Papirus-Dark icon theme, use script copy-CATEGORY.sh
+- copy files to Papirus-Dark icon theme, use script copy-CATEGORY-to-theme.sh